Dixeran/mpelec-alpha/README.md

 I can't see how to implement a frameless window with a drag area in WebEngine.

-**Why not Qt Native or any other thing we use to development native apps?**
+**Why not Qt Native or any other thing we use to develop native apps?**

 I'd like to use Web based UI.